Elizabeth Smart: Personal life

-On November 11, 2009, Smart left Salt Lake City to serve as a missionary for the Church of Jesus Christ of Latter-day Saints in Paris.
-Smart temporarily returned from her mission in November 2010 to serve as the chief witness in the federal trial of Brian David Mitchell.
-After the trial, she returned to France to finish her mission, coming home to Utah in early 2011.
+On November 11, 2009, Smart began to serve as a missionary for the Church of Jesus Christ of Latter-day Saints in Paris.
+Smart temporarily returned from her mission in November 2010 to serve as the chief witness in the federal trial of Brian Mitchell.
+After the trial, she resumed the mission until 2011.

-While serving as a missionary in the Paris Mission, Smart met Scotland native Matthew Gilmour.
-In January 2012, after a courtship of one year, they became engaged.
+While in Paris, Smart met Scotsman Matthew Gilmour who was also serving an LDS mission.
+In January 2012 they became engaged after a one-year courtship.
 They married on February 18, 2012, in a private ceremony in the Laie Hawaii Temple.
-Since then, the couple have had three children: daughter Chloe Rose on February 7, 2015; son James on April 2, 2017; and daughter Olivia on November 7, 2018.
-As of 2023, the family lives in Wasatch County, Utah.
+The couple has three children.
+As of 2023, the family lives in Utah.

-In 2019, Smart's father, Ed, came out as gay and left the Church of Jesus Christ of Latter-day Saints, leading to the divorce of her parents.
-Smart stated that she would support both of her parents during this time.
+In 2019, Smart's father Ed came out as gay and left the Church of Jesus Christ of Latter-day Saints, leading to the divorce of her parents.
+Smart stated she was on good terms with her parents and intended to support both through the changes in their lives.

-Also in 2019, while traveling home to Utah aboard a Delta Air Lines flight, Smart alleged that she was awakened by a male passenger next to her rubbing her inner thigh.
+Also in 2019, while traveling home to Utah aboard a Delta Air Lines flight, Smart alleged a male passenger seated next to her groped her inner thigh.
 She reported the incident and began a self-defense program for women and girls called Smart Defense.

+Bodybuilding

+In late 2024, Smart began competitive bodybuilding to find a new physical challenge, manage knee pain, and increase her energy levels.
+Smart stated that the sport provides a sense of personal empowerment.
+To draw less attention to herself, Smart performed her first three fitness competitions using her married name before sharing her journey in April 2026.
+She made the announcement following a first-place win in the beginner group and a third-place finish in the 35-and-older group at a Salt Lake City event.